 Due to the predominantly external nature of the drivers and development in the competitive environment, managing strategic risks is the responsibility of the executive level senior management.
-Proactive strategic decision-making is the central tool in managing strategic risks which relate to competitive advantage.
-The maintenance of internal operational flexibility to be able to adjust the business model and cost structure when needed is also an efficient tool in managing strategic risks.
-Although strategic risks are not covered by the capitalization process in Sampo Group they may, however, have an effect on the amount and structure of the actual capital base, if this is deemed to be prudent in the existing business environment.
+Proactive strategic decision-making is the central tool in managing strategic risks relating to competitive advantage.
+The maintenance of internal operational flexibility, in order to be able to adjust the business model and cost structure when needed is also an efficient tool in managing strategic risks.
+Although strategic risks are not covered by the capitalization process in Sampo Group they may have an effect on the amount and structure of the actual capital base, if this is deemed to be prudent in the existing business environment.

 Classification of Risks in Sampo Group

 Risks Inherent in Business Operations

 In its underwriting and investment operations, Sampo Group is consciously taking certain risks in order to generate earnings.
 These earnings risks are carefully selected and actively managed.
 Underwriting risks are priced to reflect their inherent risk levels and the expected return of investments is compared to the related risks.
 Furthermore, earnings related risk exposures are adjusted continuously and their impact on the capital need is assessed regularly.